joshhornby/joshhornby.github.io/_posts/2025-09-17-less-is-more.md

 ---
-title: "When Less Is More: The Value of Picking One Way"
+title: "Why Less Is More"
 date: 2025-09-17 08:00:00
 tags: [architecture, software-engineering]
 description: "Why teams that create the most value aren't the ones with the best tech, they're the ones with the clearest constraints."